splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 Analyze and troubleshoot usage, limits and throttles
 ================================================================================================================
 To view Splunk Observability Cloud Subscription Usage data within your org, you must be an admin.
-It is important to understand the two types of subscriptions usage: host-based and MTS-based.
+It is important to understand the 2 types of subscriptions usage: host-based and MTS-based.
 An admin of an organization must know how to read the various reports available such as monthly usage reports, hourly usage reports, dimension reports, and custom metric reports.

 An admin must also understand the system limits for Splunk Infrastructure Monitoring to avoid overall degradation when your organization exceeds the limits.
 To learn more, see the following: